Semi-classical spectral asymptotics of Toeplitz operators on CR manifolds: Preliminaries

-\begin{remark} The result \cite{Hs10}*{Theorem 1.2} is stated and proved for general $(0,q)$-forms under the assumption that the Levi form is globally non-degenerate with constant signature $(n_-,n_+)$.
-In this case, the $Y(q)$ condition in the sense of Kohn holds if and only if $q\notin \{n_-,n_+\}$.
-In particular, the strict pseudoconvexity implies that $Y(0)$ condition fails.
-The characteristic form $\omega_0$ in \cite{Hs10}*{Part I} corresponds to our $-\xi$ when $q=0$ in order to specify the case $q=n_-$ and $q=n_+$ naturally.
+\begin{remark} The result \cite[Theorem 1.2]{Hs10} is stated and proved for general $(0,q)$-forms under the assumption that the Levi form is globally non-degenerate with constant signature $(n_-,n_+)$.
+In this case, the condition $Y(q)$ of Kohn holds if and only if $q\notin \{n_-,n_+\}$.
+In particular, the strict pseudoconvexity implies that condition $Y(0)$ fails.
+The characteristic form $\omega_0$ in \cite[Part I]{Hs10} corresponds to our $-\xi$ when $q=0$, in order to specify the case $q=n_-$ and $q=n_+$ naturally.
 If $\varphi_+$ and $\varphi_-$ are phase functions of the Fourier integral operators describing the Szeg\H{o} projections on $(0,n_+)$-forms and $(0,n_-)$-forms, respectively, then $\omega_0$ is chosen such that $d_x\varphi_\pm(x,x)=\pm\omega_0(x)$.
-The convention using $\omega_0$ applies to the series of work \cites{HM14CAG,HM17CPDE,HsM17,Hs18,HsG21a,HsG21b} for example, and we use the convention $\xi$ to coincide with the notation of Boutet de Monvel--Guillemin \cite{BG81}. \end{remark}
+The convention $\omega_0=-\xi$ applies to the series of papers \cite{HM14,HM17CPDE,HM17JDG,Hs18,GaHs23,GaHs21}.
+We use here the convention that $\xi$ satisfies \eqref{eq:2.12} in order to be consistent to the convention of \cite{BG81}. \end{remark}